aakashdahake/Neo-Automation/README.md

 ```
 Scenario 2 : Initiates payment from an account of Justo bank to Hizonti bank

-Scenario: User retrieves account details for a customer and transfer money to another user
+Scenario: User retrives account details for a customer and transfer money to another user
-    Given user gets authentication token for Neonomics platform
+    Given user gets authetication token for Neonomics platform
     Then user retrieves bank ID for "Justo Bank"
     Then user "create" session for "Justo Bank"
     And user validates session status for "Justo Bank"